tenox7/disktrim/README.md

 file on top and run DiskTrim on the VHDX instead of physical disk.

 # WARNING:
-This utility is very dangerous and if used incorrectly it will ruin your life.
+This utility is very dangerous and will irreversibly destroy all your data.
+Once the operation is performed the SSD drive is unrecoverable in any way.
 Authors of this software application take absolutely no responsibility for use of this program  and its consequences.